-Its octagonal Singleframe is shallower and appears wider than before, and the air intakes that flank it have grown in height and are now structured by trapezoidal insets.
-In S line, Edition 1 and top-tier Vorsprung models it also has a honeycomb design.
+Its octagonal Singleframe is shallower and appears wider than before, and the air intakes that flank it has grown in height and are now structured by trapezoidal insets.
+In S line, Edition 1 and top-tier Vorsprung models, it also has a honeycomb design.

-In profile the latest Q5 has a more streamlined look thanks largely to its redesigned sill insert, and air is carried through to the rear with the help of a new chrome trim element running between the light clusters and a new diffuser insert finished in either Selenite silver, matt brushed aluminium or Titanium black depending on model.
+In profile, the latest Q5 has a more streamlined look thanks largely to its redesigned sill insert, and the air is carried through to the rear with the help of a new chrome trim element running between the light clusters and a new diffuser insert finished in either Selenite silver, matt brushed aluminium or Titanium black depending on the model.

 UK range debut for Edition 1 model

 In keeping with the structure elsewhere in the Audi range, the S line specification brings privacy glass and an exclusive design for the front and rear bumpers and side skirts, and these elements also form the basis for the look of the new Edition 1 version.

 By upsizing to an exclusive matt black, diamond-cut 20-inch Audi Sport alloy wheel and adding a black styling pack that gives a lustrous Titanium black or High gloss black finish to everything from the window and grille surrounds to the door mirror housings and the Audi rings, the Edition 1 delivers much of the visual appeal of the Vorsprung model at a price point that is closer to the mid-range S line.

 It is available in a choice of glacier white or mythos black paint finishes, or in the new shades district green and ultra blue.